SenSheep/Financial_assistance_by_Django/README.md

 *ENG VERSION*
 # Financial Assistant
 This is a personal finance management web application built with Django.
 The application allows users to track their income and expenses, visualize data through charts, and manage their transactions in an easy and organized manner.
+The project has a guide in notebook format.
+If you want to know the details of creating an application, use the guide.ipynb file.

 ## Features
 - User Authentication: Users can register, log in, and manage their profile.